TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 </br>

-> We wanted something that could adapt both at the pod and the node level.
-Something that can help us scale effectively in Kubernetes and manage workload fluctuations as well.
-Hence we added `cluster-autoscaler.yaml` and `hpa-manifest.yaml`
+> 💡 **We wanted something that could adapt at both at the pod and the node level...
+Something that can help us scale effectively in Kubernetes and manage workload fluctuations as well.** And, hence we've added `cluster-autoscaler.yaml` and `hpa-manifest.yaml`

 </br>

-Hence, I've used both **Cluster Auto-scaler** and **Horizontal Pod Autoscaler**,
+Cluster auto-scaler. 👉 Scales the nodes up and down when there's a lack of sufficient resources to schedule pods or due to node utilization.
-And how're they different? **Cluster auto-scaler** scales the nodes up and down in the event of a lack of sufficient resources to schedule pods or due to node utilization.
+Horizontal Pod Autoscaler 👉 Adjusting the number of pod replicas in a deployment, based on current demand,

-**Horizontal Pod Autoscaler** is about adjusting the number of pod replicas in a deployment, based on current demand, (We're considering **CPU Utilization** as our target metric here).
-This helps maintain an optimal application performance level as the workload changes.
+> **We're considering **CPU Utilization** as our target metric here**.
+This helps us maintain an optimal Application performance irrespective of the fluctuations

 </br>